BERGAMOT OIL: BENEFITS, USES & MORE

-- The fruit of the Bergamot tree is a cross between the Citrus limetta (a species of Citrus that can be referred to as either “Sweet Lemons” or “Sweet Limes”) and the Orange.
-It is slightly pear-shaped and slightly yellowish in color.
+- is a cross between the Citrus limetta (a species of Citrus that can be referred to as either “Sweet Lemons” or “Sweet Limes”) and the Orange.
+This fruit is slightly pear-shaped and slightly yellowish in color.

 - There are numerous theories about how the Bergamot fruit received its name, the most popular one being that it is named after the Italian city in which it was originally cultivated and sold.